Last updated 20 September 2022

-Seattle is a city that pulses with an energetic vibe.
-And that’s not just because it is the headquarters for two of the largest corporations in the world: Amazon and Microsoft.
-Nestled in between two imposing mountain ranges – the Olympics and the Cascade – which help to bring the precipitation Seattle is renowned for, this city is blessed with good looks as well as the creative outlook.
+Seattle is a city pulsing with an energetic vibe.
+And that’s not because it’s the headquarters for two of the largest corporations in the world: Amazon and Microsoft.
+Nestled in between two imposing mountain ranges – the Olympics and the Cascade – bringing the rainfall Seattle is renowned for, Seattle is blessed with good looks as well as a creative beating heart.

-How did I win a return flight to the USA at my first ever IMM in Sydney, February 2018?
-I’ve added the story to the end of this post*.
+I won a return flight to the USA at my first ever IMM in Sydney, in February 2018.
+The story about how that happened is at the end of this post.
 It was a case of serendipity and sheer luck.
-Much gratitude to VisittheUSA and Delta Airlines for the opportunity and Visit Seattle in helping me choose Seattle as my USA destination.
+Much gratitude to VisittheUSA and Delta Airlines for the opportunity and Visit Seattle in helping me select Seattle as my USA destination.

-Timed for early December for many reasons, one of them to coincide with meeting my friend’s daughter on her way home to Aus after studying at an East Coast Uni.
-I also wanted to fit in a side trip to Vancouver (Canada) to see a friend – so close to Seattle, why not?!
+I timed the trip for early December for many reasons, one of them to coincide with meeting my friend’s daughter on her way home to Aus after studying at an East Coast Uni.
+And I also wanted to fit in a side trip to Vancouver (Canada) to see a friend – so close to Seattle, why not?!

-We stayed in the five-star Fairmont Olympic Hotel on University street in downtown, a convenient location to take a stroll around the city the afternoon I arrived (best way to shake off jetlag after a long flight from Brisbane.)
-The wide city streets are laid out in an orderly grid pattern, with cross streets names by number, making it easy to work out where you need to be.
-University Street spills down to a waterfront with stunning views to the imposing Olympic and Cascade mountain ranges.
+I stayed downtown in the five-star Fairmont Olympic Hotel on University street, a convenient location to take a stroll around the city the afternoon I arrived (the best way to shake off jetlag after a long flight from Brisbane.)
+The wide city streets are laid out in an orderly grid pattern, with cross streets named by number, making it easy to work out where you need to be.
+University Street spills down to a waterfront with stunning views of the distant imposing Olympic and Cascade mountain ranges.

-Do the virtual reality bungee jump on the ground level, if only to watch other people’s reactions while you wait for your turn.
+I recommend doing the virtual reality bungee jump on the ground level if only to watch other people’s reactions while you wait for your turn.

 The Museum of Modern Pop (MoPop) houses an eclectic collection of personal memorabilia – science fiction and rock ‘n’ roll – originally owned by Paul Allen, co-founder of Microsoft who passed away in 2018 in his hometown of Seattle.
 Other galleries are devoted to the talents of Seattle’s local musicians Jimi Hendrix, Nirvana, and Pearl Jam.